 When you’re hanging out in front of the TV, you put on casual clothes to make the experience that much more relaxing.
-We all know it’s a pain to remove makeup before bed, so sometimes you just don’t even bother with eye shadow, mascara or foundation.
-You’re not going to doll yourself up for him all the time because you don’t have to.
+We all know it’s a pain to remove makeup before bed, so sometimes you just don’t even bother with eye shadow, mascara, or foundation.
+You’re not going to doll yourself up for your partner all the time because you don’t have to.

 Remember how much worse your parents’ bickering seemed during family vacations when you were all stuck together?
 Sparring is definitely worse when you can’t step away to clear your head and have some breathing room.
 I once picked a petty fight with my lovely S.O. right before we were supposed to go to The Grove, and though we were both feeling a little funny about each other afterward, we went shopping anyway and gradually got over it.
 You can’t always have space from the other person when you need it, but this winds up bringing you closer and preparing you for future arguments.

 When others ask about your relationship, you don’t only mention the cute stuff.
-You can admit that it’s not all kisses and cuddles without worrying that others are going to think you’re on the verge of splitting up or in trouble.
-Folks who say everything is fine often do this because the opposite is true.
+You can admit that it’s not all kisses and cuddles without worrying that others are going to think you’re in trouble or on the verge of splitting up.
+Folks who say everything is fine often do so because the opposite is true.

 Because there are certain things the other person should know before getting even more serious with you.
 Do you have a crazy family?
 Are your parents still paying for your phone?
 These are topics you reveal now as you get to know each other better so there are no huge shockers if you ever move in together or tie the knot.